losandes.biz: How Long to Cook a Ham

 Most hams you purchase at the store are going to be city hams (wet-cured), as opposed to country hams, which are dry-cured and are usually sold uncooked.
 Because they are intensely salty, whole or half country hams need to be soaked.
 The longer you soak, the less salty your ham will be.
 After soaking and boiling, cook your ham at 400 degrees F to an internal temperature of 145 degrees F.

-Type Cook Time
+Type | Cook Time |

-3. Drain the ham and cook at 400 degrees F for 15 minutes to brown.
+Whole or half | 1.
+Soak for 4 to 12 hours in the refrigerator.
+2. Cover with water, then boil 20 to 25 minutes per pound.
+3. Drain the ham and cook at 400 degrees F for 15 minutes to brown. |

 Fresh Ham, Uncooked